pedroilidio/bipartite_learn/docs/user_guide.rst

 and :mod:`imbalanced-learn`'s pipelines, the module :mod:`bipartite_learn.pipeline` provides a :func:`make_multipartite_pipeline`
-function that automatically wraps monopartite transformers and samplers to be applied on both sample domains (see []), so that one can directly pass monopartite objects to it.
+function that automatically wraps monopartite transformers and samplers to be applied on both sample domains (see :ref:`transformers`), so that one can directly pass monopartite objects to it.